ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 LastReprovideBatchSize: 1k (1,858)
 ```

-If you notice that the `LastReprovideDuration` value is reaching close to 24 hours, you should consider one of the following options as a resolution:
+If you notice that the `LastReprovideDuration` value is reaching close to 24 hours, you should consider one of the following options:

 - Enabling the [Accelerated DHT Client](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#accelerated-dht-client) in Kubo.
 This configuration improves content publishing times significantly by maintaining more connections to peers and a larger routing table, and batching advertising of provider records.
 It should be noted that this comes at the cost of increased resource consumption.
 - Change the [reprovider strategy](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#reproviderstrategy) from `all` to either `pinned` or `roots` which both only advertise provider records for explicitly pinned content: